Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 20:50 I like it.

-20:51 Especially for Twitter, right?
+20:51 Yeah, especially for Twitter, right?

-20:53 If the code doesn't fit in 140 characters, it's, it's nice to put it on an image.
+20:57 It's nice to put it on an image.

-20:58 And besides it just looks way better.
+20:58 And besides, it just looks way better.

 21:01 I love it.